jamesrcounts/March2017-ImageTweeterChallenge/README.md

 - Run the following in terminal as you need, from the `ImageTweeter` directory.

-	- To refresh dependencies: `donet restore`
+	- To refresh dependencies: `dotnet restore`
 	- To build the lambda function: `dotnet build`
 	- To publish the lambda function: `dotnet publish`
 	- To deploy the lambda function: `dotnet lambda deploy-function -fn lamda-sharp-image-tweeter`